Atlas975/Notes/MachineLearning/TimeSeriesAnalysis/Time_series_analysis.md

 # Time series analysis
 - The collection, analysis, and interpretation of data points collected or recorded at specific time intervals.
 This is used to understand patterns, forecast future values, and identify trends
 - A time series consists of various components:
-    - **Trend (T)**: the long-term movement or direction in the data.
-Represents the general pattern or tendency over a significant period, such as upward or downward movement.
+    - **Trend (T)**: the long-term movement of the mean of the data series.
+Represents the general pattern or tendency over a significant period.
+This is the slowest moving part of a series
     - **Seasonality (S)**: regular and repeating patterns or cycles in data, often observed within a year.
 For example, retail sales often increase during holiday seasons.
     -  **Cyclic Patterns (C)**: Fluctuations in data over periods longer than a year, usually due to economic cycles.
 Unlike seasonality, cycles do not have a fixed period.
     -  **Irregular (I) or Random Components**: Unpredictable, random variations in the data which cannot be attributed to trend, seasonality, or cyclic patterns.